davebaol/hrb-validator/README.md

   - Recursive validation
   - Logical operators
   - Conditional validation
-- Widespread support for references in validator arguments:
+- Widespread support for references in validator arguments and variables:
   - Value references allow you to use variables (in fact constants at the current state of the art) and paths (for instance, to ensure that `maxAge` property has a value greater than the value of `minAge` property)
   - Validator references allow you to reuse user-defined validators, making amongst other things recursion possible

 ### Upcoming Features
+- **User-defined validators with arguments**: user-defined validators will have the same  expressive power of built-in validators.
 - **Read/write variables, not just constants**: with adequate support of special setter validators this will make possible even more in-depth validations.
 For instance, consider the following two scenarios:
   - An object representing a person has an array of relatives and each relative has a flag indicating whether he's a parent or not.
 You want to check if at most two of the relatives are parents.
   - An object representing an email has an array of attachments and each attachment has a base64 encoded content string.
 You want to check if the overall size of the attachments is less than a certain threshold.